Military enrolment in German-occupied Poland: Estimates

 Some Polish citizens of diverse ethnicities served in the Wehrmacht and the Waffen-SS, in particular in parts of Poland annexed by Germany such as Upper Silesia.
 Service in the German military was universal in nature in these areas, however, assessing the number of ethnic Poles involved is difficult due to the fluidity of national identity.
 At the low end, Polish estimates often place the number of native Poles who served at 250,000.
 Ryszard Kaczmarek of the University of Silesia in Katowice produced a conservative estimate of at least 295,000 based on documentary evidence; however, he considers this very low and is inclined to assume category III Volksliste were mobilized as much as males in the Old Reich, which leads to a maximum estimate of 500,000.
 Early 1944 estimates by the Polish underground are similar, at 400,000-450,000 Poles from Reichsgau Danzig-West Prussia and Silesia.

+On October 24, 1944, Hitler approved the service of Poles in the Wehrmacht under the same rules as for the Osttruppen.
+On December 4, 1944, Himmler extended this permission to the Waffen SS.
+Recruitment for the Wehrmacht began in November.
+As of December 31, 1944, approximately 6,000 Poles from the General Government were part of the two army groups defending Poland.

 German authorities assumed those classified as category III Volksliste were in fact mostly ethnically Polish, and marked their military documents with "Pole".

 Motivation

 Various factors contributed to Poles serving in the Wehrmacht.
-From the Nazi perspective, racial theory saw Kashubians and Silesians as Volksgemeinschaft.
+From the Nazi perspective, racial theory saw Kashubians and Silesians as Eingedeutschte.
 Serving in the Wehrmacht was not motivated solely by a desire for collaboration, but often resulted from the need to adapt to a complex and changing situation, and in some cases was done for opportunistic reasons.
 In 1943-1945, German losses at the front led to liberalization of the Nazi racial rules and mass recruitment of Poles.

 In the annexed areas, registration as Volksliste was not only encouraged by the German authorities, but also by the Polish Underground State and Catholic Church who wanted to preserve the Polish character of these lands by preventing mass deportation of their inhabitants.
 Thus, in the Katowice district, 1.4 million people registered in the Volksliste.
 The number of residents who refused registration was relatively negligible.

 There was also a German storm brigade known as the Volksdeutscher Selbstschutz formed by the German minority in Poland.
 Many of its members were trained in the Third Reich.
 As soon as the war started, the Selbstschutz engaged in widespread massacres of Poles and Jews in West Prussia, Upper Silesia and Reichsgau Wartheland, together with the Einsatzgruppen.